 They get into an empty elevator.
 Kieran pushes the button for the top floor, then his hands find and explore Jasmine's back, and they kiss like it's their last time together.

 "Whoops, sorry," a familiar voice comes from beyond the opening doors.
 Kieran spins around and a deep red flush colors his face.

 "Hi daddy!"
 Jasmine beams and bear-hugs the man who's standing in front of the elevator.
 "Are you heading out?"
 The lab's on the other end of the long hallway, directly opposite the bank of elevators, and it's actually strange to see Bernard out here, away from his work.

-"Just coming back from getting some stimpacks from medical."
+"Just coming back, had to get some stimpacks from medical."
 Bernard holds out a handful of sticks.
 "Saw that you two were on your way.
 Kieran, running late again."

 "Is everything OK?"
 Jasmine frowns.